QLFaber/16Samplicons/README.md

 <pre>
 qiime cutadapt trim-paired \
   --i-demultiplexed-sequences reads_qza/reads.qza \
-  --p-cores 8 \  ### adjust for number of cores
+  --p-cores 8 \
-  --p-anywhere-f GTGYCAGCMGCCGCGGTAA \  ###change based on primer set --p-anywhere-r GGACTACNVGGGTWTCTAAT \  ###change based on primer set --p-error-rate 0.1 \
+  --p-anywhere-f GTGYCAGCMGCCGCGGTAA \
+  --p-anywhere-r GGACTACNVGGGTWTCTAAT \
+  --p-error-rate 0.1 \
   --p-match-read-wildcards true \
   --p-match-adapter-wildcards true \
   --o-trimmed-sequences reads_qza/reads_trimmed.qza
 </pre>

 Note: this is assuming 16S V4 primers, but will change slightly if other primers are used!
-Primer sequences listed here: https://imr.bio/protocols.html
+Primer sequences listed here: https://imr.bio/protocols.html .
+Also need to adjust for the number of CPUs.
 Original code trimmed absolutely everything

 Take a look at the sequence quality once again: (although it is likely identical to before)